microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraUserLicenseDetail.md

 Hv-1hQIEDECePA-ellMl0QQrjQe98RFBu9S0sbNUzvQ {class ServicePlanInfo {...
 ```

-This example retrieves the license details of the user specified through the ObjectId parameter
+This example retrieves the license details of the user specified through the ObjectId parameter.

 ## PARAMETERS